The 16 Types of Business Meetings (and Why They Matter)

 At the surface, that sounds Machiavellian, but the intention here is rarely nefarious.
 Instead, these meetings often indicate a genuine interest in learning, sharing, and finding ways to come together for mutual benefit.

-Because each of these meetings involves some form of social evaluation, the format and rituals have more to do with etiquette than regulations or work product, although this is not always the case.
+Because each of these meetings involves some form of social evaluation, the format and rituals have more to do with etiquette and interpersonal skills than regulations or work product, although this is not always the case.

 The meeting types in this group are: